afriteck/A-game-of-20-Questions/20 question Game tcpip/README.md

-## Purpose:
-- Trying to get us to know how networking works using TCPIP network protocols by making a 2 player game that one can play over a network by sharing their IP addresses and port number.

 ## Result:
 - Connects to the server using and IP address and a specified port using command line arguement.
 When connected, it's connected, the guesser ask bunch of question not more than 20 questions though to get idea of what the